Apparent $w<-1$ and a Lower $S_8$ from Dark Axion and Dark Baryons Interactions: DMDE interactions

-\begin{itemize} \item Since the DM mass increases with time, matter-radiation equality is shifted to a slightly later time.
+The DMDE coupling also affects the growth of linear density inhomogeneities~$\delta_{\rm c}$ in three ways: \begin{itemize} \item Since the DM mass increases with time, matter-radiation equality is shifted to a slightly later time.
 Because~$\delta_{\rm c}$ grows logarithmically in the radiation-dominated epoch and linearly in~$a$ in the matter-dominated epoch, the delay in matter-radiation equality suppresses the overall growth relative to~$\Lambda$CDM:

 \item The scalar field changes the expansion history in the DE-dominated epoch.
 Compared to~$\Lambda$CDM, the background expansion with increasing~$w_{\rm eff}$ generically suppresses the matter density growth.